 BRIGHTON NEWHAVEN LEWES DITCHLING BEACON

-At the bottom of your descent, just before the road snakes round to the right, turn off.
+At the bottom of your final descent into Newhaven, just before the road snakes round to the right, turn off left.
 Within seconds you forget that Newhaven exists and you’re plunged into (much flatter, less susceptible to wind) countryside.
 Follow the road up through Piddinghoe, Rodmell and Iford.
 If you do this route in reverse, there are some very pretty, higgledy piggledy pubs we’ve marked on maps.me to come back to to after the restrictions are lifted.

 Next stop is Lewes, congratulations, you’re about half way.
 Make your way through the town and take a right at the Swan Inn.
 Follow the road road and continue onto Neville Road.
 Keep going on there through Offham until you can take a left on the B2116 (Just after Offham garage and store).
 This is essentially the last direction you need until you hit the hill of death that is Ditchling Beacon.

 Anyone who’s done London to Brighton and is not a masochist will be recognise a familiar dread by the time they reach Plumpton.
 Just remember, when you take that left up Ditchling road it will all be over in 15 mins and at the top you’ll feel like a boss.
 If you’re lucky, a guy in flip flops who goes up and down this hill FOR FUN will lap you (first time I did this he lapped me three times).